 Life is a struggle, relationships difficult, and one of the most difficult relationships is that between a parent whose child is at heart a good kid, but is doing bad things.
 When I wrote ‘Parents Are People Too’, I wrote it to help parents and good kids.
-Those who read the book, or ‘When Good Kids Do Bad Things‘ let me know I succeeded in being helpful.
+Those who read that book, or ‘When Good Kids Do Bad Things‘ let me know I succeeded in being helpful.

 I wish I could say life had gotten easier, relationships less difficult and that good kids were doing fewer and fewer things to drive parents crazy.
 If anything, life has gotten harder for both parents and kids and that means relationships are more difficult, and more good kids are doing bad things.